-The Auxiliary operates on the campus of the College and utilizes office space and certain services made available.
-The cost savings associated with such arrangements are recorded as donated space and services and are recognized as revenue and expenses in the accompanying financial statements based on the fair value of such space and services (note 8).
+The Auxiliary operates on the college's campus and utilizes office space and certain services made available.
+The estimated cost savings associated with such arrangements are recorded as donated space and services and recognized as revenue and expenses in the accompanying financial statements based on the fair value of such space and services (note 8).